 Calculating the Print Cost

 Gain more control over the printing process.
-The Print cost calculator in the Z-SUITE allows you to estimate the cost for an individual print.
+The Print cost calculator in Z-SUITE allows you to estimate the cost for an individual print.
 To calculate your print cost, simply type the cost of a single spool.
 Press Calculate button to know the total cost of the print.

 Saving the .zcode